tamu-vscl/xplane-acinfo/README.md

 For the aircraft role, the aircraft's path is iterated over to find the common X-Plane subdirectories, which are then mapped to a type integer.
 In certain cases this is overriden with known types.
+The Lua script assumes the path convention used in the VSCL for additional aircraft (e.g. from X-Plane.org); you will likely need to customize this for your X-Plane deployment.

 ## Requirements